Poniverse/Pony.fm/documentation/notifications.md

 To that end, the [`NotificationManager`](../app/Library/Notifications/NotificationManager.php) class is a thin wrapper around the `SendNotifications` job.
-The job calls the notification drivers asynchronously to actually send the notifications.
+The job calls the notification logic asynchronously to actually send notifications.
 This job should run on a dedicated queue in production.

 The [`NotificationHandler`](../app/Contracts/NotificationHandler.php)
-interface is key to maintaining type safety - it ensures that drivers and `NotificationManager` all support every type of notification.
-All classes that have logic specific to a notification type implement this interface to ensure that all notification types are handled.
+interface is key to maintaining type safety - it ensures that many classes associated with notifications all support every type of notification.
+Classes that have logic specific to a notification type implement this interface to ensure that all notification types are handled.

+Furthermore, the `activity_types` table is used to provide referential data integrity in the database - all notifications are linked to an activity record, and each activity record must correspond to a valid activity type.
+This table is also used for validation of users' subscription preferences.

 There's one exception to the use of `NotificationHandler` - the [`Activity`](../app/Models/Activity.php) model.
 The logic for mapping the